knative/eventing/docs/eventing-api.md

 <p>
 <p>TriggerFilterAttributes is a map of context attribute names to values for
 filtering by equality.
 Only exact matches will pass the filter.
-You can use the value &ldquo; to indicate all strings match.</p>
+You can use the value ” to indicate all strings match.</p>
 </p>
 <h3 id="eventing.knative.dev/v1.TriggerSpec">TriggerSpec
 </h3>